A Truly Civic Phenomenon

 Dublin 28th July, 2009 - Today marks the launch of a landmark report, Dolphin Decides, which details the insights and findings from a unique community process in relation to the regeneration of Dolphin House and Dolphin Park in Dublin.
 Dolphin Decides outlines the wishes of residents in relation to how their community should be physically and socially regenerated, as well as the next steps needed to move the process forward.

-"The consultation process behind Dolphin Decides represents a unique and innovative way forward for regeneration, not only of Dolphin House, but also for other community regeneration projects in the post public-private-partnership era," said Dr. Rory Hearne, Regeneration Worker with the Dolphin House Community Development Association (DHCDA), who coordinated the process".
+"The consultation process behind Dolphin Decides represents a unique and innovative way forward for regeneration, not only of Dolphin House, but also for other community regeneration projects in the post public-private-partnership era," said Dr. Rory Hearne, Regeneration Worker, who coordinated the process".
 Regeneration of Dolphin House and Dolphin Park offers the potential to end a cycle of poverty and social disadvantage in this large community.
 The cost of investing in regeneration now is only a fraction of what the future social and economic costs of in-action would be.
 As Dolphin is at the heart of a key area of Dublin city, regeneration also has the potential to create knock-on economic and social benefits and job-creation opportunities for the surrounding community."

 The report, which is the culmination of two years of detailed consultation amongst the residents of Dolphin House and Park, shows that there is a clear demand and need for significant regeneration: 82% of residents opted for significant regeneration - either for full demolition (67%) or demolition and internal refurbishment (15%).